What this policy is about

 You also have the right to raise any issues of concern about us regarding data protection and our processing of your information to the data protection regulator, The Information Commissioner’s Office (ICO).
 Here is a helpful link to their website.

-We would also never sell your information to a third party.
+We would never sell your information to a third party.

 How we use your personal information